List of Blue Box chapters

 Blue Box is a Japanese manga series written and illustrated by Kouji Miura.
-The series began its serialization in Shueisha's shōnen manga magazine Weekly Shōnen Jump on April 12, 2021.
+It was originally a one-shot that was published in Shueisha's shōnen manga magazine Weekly Shōnen Jump on August 3, 2020.
+It was later serialized in the same magazine from April 12, 2021, to July 13, 2026.
 Shueisha has collected its chapters into individual tankōbon volumes.
 The first volume was released on August 4, 2021.
-As of October 3, 2025, 22 volumes have been released.
+As of July 3, 2026, 26 volumes have been released.

-On August 3, 2020, the one-shot version of Blue Box had been published on Weekly Shōnen Jump.

 Blue Box has been licensed for simultaneous publication in North America as it is released in Japan, with its chapters being digitally launched by Viz Media on its Shonen Jump website.
 Shueisha also simulpublishes the series in English for free on the Manga Plus app and website.
 In February 2022, Viz Media announced that they had licensed the series in print format; the first volume was released on November 1 of the same year.
 The manga is also licensed in Indonesia by Elex Media Komputindo.